Virtual Phone System: What is it, Benefits & How it Works

 A virtual phone system is suitable for businesses of all sizes.
 You can get a VoIP connection and set it up in minutes.
 Start by comparing service providers and plans to pick the one best suited to your business.

-Ringover has 3 priced at $19 and $39 per user per month and an Enterprise level plan for larger businesses.
-All plans are inclusive of unlimited incoming calls and outgoing calls to 110 global destinations and a range of features such as custom greetings, IVR call routing and call recording.
+Ringover has 3 beginning at $21.
+All plans include unlimited incoming calls and outgoing calls to 110 global destinations and a range of features such as custom greetings, IVR call routing and call recording.

-You can choose to try the service free for 7 days or start a paid plan from the beginning.
+You can choose to try Ringover free for seven days or start a paid plan from the beginning.
 The Ringover services can be accessed through the web browser or through the smartphone/desktop application.

 It's as easy as that.